Nenotriple/dynamic_prompt_tester/README.md

 # Dynamic Prompt Tester

-A GUI for testing dynamic prompts with wildcards.
+A GUI for testing dynamic prompts and wildcards.
 Perfect for testing text generation prompts, templates, or any text that uses dynamic placeholders.

 For more information regarding dynamic prompts: https://github.com/adieyal/sd-dynamic-prompts